curl/everything-curl/curl-etiquette.md

 Many mail programs and web archivers use information within mails to keep them together as "threads", as collections of posts that discuss a certain subject.
-If you do not intend to reply on the same or similar subject, don't just hit reply on an existing mail and change subject; create a new mail.
+If you do not intend to reply on the same or similar subject, do not just hit reply on an existing mail and change subject; create a new mail.

 #### Reply to the list